World prepares for coronavirus pandemic; global recession forecast

 Interactive graphic tracking global spread of coronavirus: here

-Reporting by Stephanie Nebehay in Geneva and Ryan Woo in Beijing, Sudip Kar-Gupta and Michel Rose in Paris, Crispian Balmer and Gavin Jones in Rome, Lisa Lambert and Mark Hosenball in Washington, Matthias Inverardi in Duesseldorf, Marius Zaharia in Hong Kong, Amal S and Ayanti Bera in Bengaluru, Katie Paul, Stephen Nellis and Paresh Dave in San Francisco; Writing by Stephen Coates; Editing by Michael Perry
+Reporting by Stephanie Nebehay in Geneva and Ryan Woo in Beijing, Sudip Kar-Gupta and Michel Rose in Paris, Crispian Balmer and Gavin Jones in Rome, Lisa Lambert and Mark Hosenball in Washington, Matthias Inverardi in Duesseldorf, Marius Zaharia in Hong Kong, Amal S, Ayanti Bera and Rama Venkat in Bengaluru, Katie Paul, Stephen Nellis and Paresh Dave in San Francisco; Writing by Stephen Coates; Editing by Michael Perry